Glossary

 Attachment access limited

-You can access up to 1 TB of the most recent attachments in your workspace, based on when they were added.
-Older attachments are not deleted.
-In future, access to more attachments will be available by upgrading your plan.
+You can access the most recent attachments in your workspace, based on when they were added.
+Older attachments are not deleted, but access to them may be limited depending on your plan.
+If you're on the free plan, you'll be able to access more attachments by upgrading your plan.

 B